Learning and living Europe in three languages

 The graduates of CIFE’s Master’s programmes work as Senior officials in European institutions, policy officers within the UN framework, administrators, diplomats, consultants, researchers for think tanks, lobbyists, and academic experts.

 This graduate programme is aimed at students who have already completed a first degree (minimum three years of study at university level).
-Furthermore, students must have a very good knowledge of English, and at least a passive knowledge of French and German.
+Furthermore, this Master is trilingual and its students must have a very good knowledge of English, and at least a passive knowledge of French and German.

-You can find more detailed information about the admission requirements and apply online at www.ie-ei.eu.
+You can find more detailed information about the admission requirements at www.ie-ei.eu.

 The module aims at enriching students’ understanding of the similarities, differences and interactions of national foreign policies in a globalised world.
 It considers emerging patterns of international politics, including international law and international tribunals, globalisation and transatlantic relations, as well as conflict management.